noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 ---
 Hey Mr Sonter!
 Sorry for the late submission, and lack of substance in this report.
-I understand what you've asked us
+I understand what you've asked us to do, and have began my report based on what you've told us and the QCAA Example report (as w)

 - [[#Rationale|Rationale]]